Nicky Hayden dies five days after cycling crash

 A statement released Friday by the hospital confirmed he had sustained multiple injuries, including "serious cerebral damage."

-"Throughout his career Nicky's professionalism and fighting spirit was greatly valued and carried him to numerous successes, including his childhood dream of being crowned MotoGP World Champion with Honda in 2006," the Red Bull Honda statement said.
+"Throughout his career Nicky's professionalism and fighting spirit was greatly valued and carried him to numerous successes, including his childhood dream of being crowned MotoGP World Champion with Honda in 2006," Red Bull Honda said.
 "As well as being a true champion on the track, Nicky was a fan favourite off it due to his kind nature, relaxed demeanour, and the huge smile he invariably carried everywhere.

 "Nothing says more about Nicky's character than the overwhelming response expressed by fellow racers and his legions of fans over the past few days.
 Jackie and his family are truly grateful for the countless prayers and well wishes for Nicky."